 - So pricey yet it lacks the RGB sass and flair

-How to choose the Best Motherboard For i9-9900k – Buying Guide
+How to choose a Motherboard For i9-9900k – Buying Guide

 A few factors you need to consider before buying a motherboard include: